sawyer-greaves/lab-wiki-test/Home.md

 Welcome to the Utah Telerobotics Lab Wiki!

 The Utah Telerobotics Lab Wiki is part of a Git repository on Bitbucket dedicated for the purpose of hosting the lab wiki.
-Every Bitbucket repository comes with a wiki and the `lab-wiki` repository is simply an empty repository in which we are utilizing only the wiki feature to host our lab wiki.
+Every Bitbucket repository comes with a wiki and the `lab-wiki` repository is simply an empty repository in which we are utilizing only the wiki feature to host this wiki.

+This Home page acts as the wiki's table of contents and every wiki page should have a `Home` link at the top to return here.
+As an additional navigational option, Bitbucket displays a breadcrumb trail above each page.
+Clicking on an item in the trail will allow you to browse the directory structure of the wiki and open desired wiki pages directly.

+If you're a new student, please read and follow the onboarding page:

+- [Onboarding](Onboarding.md)

 Please see [How to Edit this Wiki](necessary_skills/Editing_the_Wiki.md) for instructions on contributing to the wiki.
 The [Bitbucket documentation](https://confluence.atlassian.com/x/FA4zDQ) also has more information about using a wiki.

-If you're a new student, please read and follow the onboarding page:

-- [Onboarding](Onboarding.md)

-At the top of each page, there should be a link to come back to this home page.
+The [Lab Wiki TODO List](Todo.md) contains a list of to-do items for the wiki itself. **Please keep this list up to date.**

 ---
 ## Lab Policies, Standards, and Procedures